 - Commitment to its portfolio: throughout the financial crisis, Charme supported the company to expand further rather than retrench

 Poltrona Frau, established in 1912, designs and manufactures high end luxury furniture.
 In 2004 Charme identified Poltrona Frau as a high end manufacturing business with a small international distribution network and huge potential for growth.
-Together with the founder Mr. Franco Moschini, the Charme team developed a strategy to create a larger multi-brand high-end Italian furniture company by consolidating two other high-end players (Cappellini and Cassina) into the Poltrona Frau Group (PFG).
+Together with the founder Mr. Franco Moschini, the Charme team anticipated the market consolidation trends and developed a strategy to create a larger multi-brand high-end "Made-in-Italy" Group by consolidating two other high-end players (Cappellini and Cassina) into the Poltrona Frau Group (PFG).
 Between 2004 and 2005, Charme invested €56m in Poltrona Frau for a 75% stake in PFG.

 Additional funds were used first to acquire Cappellini in 2004, and then in 2005 an 80% stake in Cassina was acquired from French listed group Fimalac.
 These acquisitions created one of the leading worldwide groups in the luxury furniture segment and built the critical mass required to go public.
 The acquisitions also provided significant distribution and manufacturing synergies resulting in rapid EBITDA growth.

 Charme took PFG public in 2006, and sold 23% in an IPO that was 20x oversubscribed.
-Post the financial crisis, Charme continued to work with PFG, bringing in a new CEO and developing a new 5 year business plan focused on rapid internationalisation and investment in promoting the three brands.
+Post the financial crisis, Charme continued to work with PFG, bringing in a new CEO and with him a stronger leadership team aimed at developing a new 5 year business plan focused on an agressive internationalisation and investment in promoting the three brands.

 Charme’s team helped PFG create distribution JVs in key markets by linking Poltrona Frau Group brands with significant market players: in the UAE, a 50-50 JV was created with